eclipse-vertx/vert.x/ruby_web_tutorial.md

 ### Step 4.
 Get the Persistor up and running

 Vert.x ships with an out of the box bus module (busmod) called `MongoPersistor`.
-This is a busmod is component which communicates with other components on the vert.x event bus by exchanging JSON messages.
+A busmod is a component which communicates with other components on the vert.x event bus by exchanging JSON messages.

 The `MongoPersistor` busmod allows you to store/update/delete/find data in a MongoDB database.
 (For detailed info on it, please see the busmods manual).